152nd Reconnaissance Strike Battalion (Ukraine)

 The 152nd Separate Reconnaissance Strike Battalion (MUNA4726) is a battalion of the Ukrainian ground forces acting as an independent unit, subordinated to the 11th Army Corps.
-It has seen combat during the Russian Invasion of Ukraine, initially as a Company and has been performing reconnaissance, drone strikes and other combat operations throughout the entire front.
+It has seen combat during the Russo-Ukrainian war, initially as a Company and has been performing reconnaissance, drone strikes and other combat operations throughout the entire front.
 It was established in 2023.

 History

 On 9 May 2023, a soldier of the Company (Hyluk Serhi Ivanovych) was killed during the Battle of Bakhmut.
 On 17 June 2023, a soldier of the Company (Muran Roman Yaroslavovych) was killed in Bakhmut.

 On 24 October 2024, a soldier of the battalion (Raboshlyk Oleksandr Volodymyrovych) was killed during the Battle of Toretsk.